-- Two letters of recommendation on university letterhead, from professors at North American institutions in your field of study.
-Please request that your professors include two copies with the original letter in a sealed envelope.
+- One letter of recommendation on university letterhead, from a professor at a North American institution in your field of study.
+Please request that your professor includes two copies with the original letter in a sealed envelope.

 - Evidence of contact with German institution